The extraordinary story of a very ordinary little cup.

 The boy pulled out his prize and held it out before Mother’s eyes, his eyes tearing.
 It was a very ordinary little tin cup.
 Plain and kind of ugly, but it would not shatter or crack like the pretty little fancy painted teacups.

-Tears welled at Mother’s eyes and she hugged him tight.
+Tears welled at Mother’s eyes, and she hugged him tightly.
 Words were not necessary; they would have only diminished the moment.

 Mother carefully sliced a small bruised apple, putting pieces in the little tin cup, on a large piece of what used to be a larger ceramic dinner plate, and on the table beside where she cut.
 She ate two small slices, giving the rest to the children.
 When she was done, she carefully licked the juice from the knife and the surface of the table.
 They could not afford to waste even those few precious drops of juice from the apple.

-She stepped outside to see the oldest boy carefully pulling a thin slice of apple from the little tin cup and sharing it with a starving scruffy looking little dog.
-It was food they desperately could not afford to lose, but she wasn’t angry.
-The little dog would provide them with meat, either by catching the quick little rodents that scurried about in the dark, or by eating the dog itself.
+She stepped outside to see the oldest boy carefully pulling a thin slice of apple from the little tin cup and sharing it with a starving scruffy-looking little dog.
+It was the food they desperately could not afford to lose, but she wasn’t angry.
+The little dog would provide them with meat, either by catching the quick little rodents that scurried about in the dark or eating the dog itself.
 Her children had to eat.

 The children wailed and sobbed.

 The little dog yelped and cried as the man ran away with the squirming little creature.
 The little dog would feed his starving family today.